 The advocates shouting that both governments and individuals Need To Do Something Right Now while protest-dancing, super-gluing themselves to roads, and setting up a blockade in front of the wrong business, aren’t so supportive of Bezos pledging to give billions of dollars to their cause.
-Some are calling it a “greenwash” and slamming him as a hypocrite because his business has a massive carbon footprint.
+Some are calling it a “greenwash” and slamming him as a hypocrite because according to even those who buy Amazon shares, his business has a massive carbon footprint.

 The richest man in America yesterday unveiled the Bezos Earth Fund to be set up with his vast funds.
 Amazon paid federal income tax this year for the first time since 2016, shelling out $162 million, a mere 1.2 percent of its $13.9billion income for 2019.

 Earlier this month Bezos spent more than that on a Beverly Hills mansion worth $165million.